junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean grimaces, remembering the distorted vengeful spirit that Cas almost turned into.
 His face drops.
 "You're probably right."

-A small voice in his head says, they don't actually know, though, if possessing or the emotions are the cause that made ghost turn into vengeful spirit.
-Dean has a gut instinct to agree with what Cas said, but he's also taking a mental note to get some more research done on ghost science.
+A small voice in his head says, they don't actually know, though, if possessing or the emotions is the cause that made ghosts turn into vengeful spirits.
+The instinct in his gut is saying to just agree with what Cas said, but he's also taking a mental note to get some more research done on ghost science.

 He wheels the shopping cart to the grocery aisles, thinking he might as well do a grocery run for the next week's meal prep.
-His foot stops at the frozen pizza on their way to pre-packed salad.
+His feet stop at the frozen pizza on their way to the pre-packed salad.
 Dean realizes he's staring at the pizza flavors.

 "I should quit those," he murmurs, talking to his ghost friend.
 Though anyone walking past him would only think he's talking to himself.

 "But you like it?"
 Cas answers.

 "Yeah, actually.
 I think I'll like it."
 Dean finds his hands already grabbing the pizza boxes and packing them into the cart before his brain can make a decision.
-"What do you think, all those running and crawling last week, that should be equivalent to a week of gym session, right?"
+"What do you think, all those running and crawling last week, that should be equivalent to a week of gym sessions, right?"

-"I don't know much about calorie or exercise," Cas says honestly.
+"I don't know much about calories or exercise," Cas says honestly.
 "But you should have what you like.
 It makes you happy."

 Dean grins at the air.
-"That should be worn on the shirt."
+"You should write that on shirts."

-Same happens when he's on his way to cleansing juice and happens to pass by the fridge for dessert, or the beers next to the rice milk.
+The same happens when he's on his way to cleansing juice and happens to pass by the fridge for dessert, or the beers next to the rice milk.

-*Well, what can you say,* Dean checks them out while thinking, *you only live once.* He gets a feeling his ghost friend is really changing him, and he doesn't mind that at all.
+*Well, what can you say,* Dean checks them out while thinking, *you only live once.* He gets a feeling his ghost friend is really changing him in more ways than he knows, and he doesn't mind that at all.

 <br>